CRDT Overview

 Update Storage

-All CRDT changes are stored as individual binary updates via the CrdtAdapter.
-When a new client connects, all stored updates are sent one by one.
-There is no snapshot system — updates accumulate and are merged during optimization.
+CRDT changes are appended as individual binary updates via the CrdtAdapter.
+There is no separate snapshot record — updates accumulate and are merged into one compacted update during optimization.

 Optimization (Update Merging)